GRAAL-Research/poutyne/README.md

 ## Learning Material

-### Blogposts
+### Blog posts

-* [Medium PyTorch](https://medium.com/pytorch/poutyne-a-simplified-framework-for-deep-learning-in-pytorch-74b1fc1d5a8b) - Presentation of the basics of Poutyne and how it can help you be more efficient when developing neural networks with PyTorch.
+* [Medium PyTorch post](https://medium.com/pytorch/poutyne-a-simplified-framework-for-deep-learning-in-pytorch-74b1fc1d5a8b) - Presentation of the basics of Poutyne and how it can help you be more efficient when developing neural networks with PyTorch.

 ### Examples